Geometric flow of planar domain-wall loops: Results: Theory vs Experiments

 \subsection{Alternating field experiments in thin-film ferromagnets}

-To illustrate the applicability of Eqs.~\eqref{eq:lambdatildedef} and \eqref{eq:lambdatildepred} to concrete experimental situations, we now compare them with experimental data obtained from imaging domains in ultra-thin ferromagnetic films subjected to an alternating field, as previously reported in Refs.~\cite{Domenichini_2019,domenichini2021} (see Sec.~\ref{sec:AppExperiments} in the Appendix for a brief description).
-In particular, we analyze a multilayer Ta/Pt/Co/Ir/Ta film studied in Ref.~\cite{domenichini2024}.
-These films exhibit weak disorder, making it possible to nucleate nearly circular initial domains, which can be visualized using magneto-optical techniques.
-This setup allows us to compute both the area and perimeter of the domains and thereby perform a direct experimental test of the dynamical relations derived in this work under an alternating train of square pulses.
+To illustrate the applicability of Eqs.~\eqref{eq:lambdatildedef} and \eqref{eq:lambdatildepred} to concrete experimental situations, we now compare them with experimental data obtained from imaging domains in ultrathin ferromagnetic films subjected to an alternating field, as previously reported in Refs.~\cite{Domenichini_2019,domenichini2021} (see Sec.~\ref{sec:AppExperiments} in the Appendix for a brief description).

-To calculate ${\tilde \Lambda}$, we use the velocity-field characteristics $V_T(H)$ obtained for constant external magnetic fields in these films.
-Here, we focus on the low-field ($H<H_d$) creep regime, which is well described by the Arrhenius law

-where $H_d$ is the characteristic depinning field, $T_d$ a characteristic temperature, and $\mu \approx 1/4$ the universal creep exponent \cite{lemerle1998domain,gorchon2014pinning,jeudy2016universal,jeudy2018pinning}.
-This response provides the necessary input to evaluate the effective area ${\tilde \Lambda}$ in Eq.~\eqref{eq:lambdatildedef}, describing the ac-assisted curvature-driven collapse of domain-wall loops or magnetic domains.
-We consider ambient temperatures $T \ll T_d$ and pulse amplitudes consistent with $H<H_d$.

-In Fig.~\ref{fig:acexperiments}, we compare the evolution of ${\tilde \Lambda}$ for three different ac amplitudes at a fixed period $\tau = 100$ ms. For small pulse numbers $p$, $(\tilde \Lambda(0)-\tilde \Lambda(t))/\tilde \Lambda(0)$ grows approximately linearly, before crossing over to a slower regime.
-For the smallest amplitude $h=0.03$ mT, we even observe saturation, indicating that the domain becomes pinned on the experimental timescale.
+In Fig.~\ref{fig:acexperiments}, we compare the evolution of ${\tilde \Lambda}$ for three different ac amplitudes at a fixed period $\tau = 50$ ms. For small pulse numbers $p$, $(\tilde \Lambda(0)-\tilde \Lambda(t))/\tilde \Lambda(0)$ grows approximately linearly, before crossing over to a slower regime.
+For the smallest amplitude $h=11.2$ mT, we even observe saturation, indicating that the domain becomes pinned on the experimental timescale.
 This behavior is qualitatively similar to that seen in $\phi^4$ model simulations with disorder, as shown in Fig.~\ref{fig:phi4acdisorder2}(b).